evil-in/python-projects/README.md

 ## 2. Odd or Even Game
 [View Code](https://github.com/evil-in/python-projects/blob/master/OddOrEven.py)
 >
-This is a simple game that will even give an ouput of *Odd* or *Even* based on the input number given by the user.
+This is a simple game that will even give an output of *Odd* or *Even* based on the input number given by the user.

 ## 3. Stock Market Web Application
 [View Code](https://github.com/evil-in/python-projects/blob/master/stock.py)